The Top 10 Worst Arizona Cities for Retirees

 Matt Gush/Adobe historic downtown district of flagstaff arizona

-But traffic can be an issue in the city, and it’s a major tourist destination throughout the year.
+However, traffic can be an issue in the city, which is a major tourist destination throughout the year.

-Flagstaff also has an elevation of almost 7,000 feet above sea level, which might make it a difficult place to live if you have breathing issues.
+Flagstaff is also almost 7,000 feet above sea level, which might make it difficult to live if you have breathing issues.

 Like other cities on this list, you might want to grab one of the best travel credit cards and book a trip to this city before deciding whether it’s the right place to call your new home.